 Compound Butter Recipes

-Compound butter is essentially butter with flavors added to it (herbs, spices, sauces, etc.)
+Compound butters are essentially butters with flavors added (herbs, spices, sauces, etc.)

 What a compound butter can do to a dish is nothing short of amazing.